Buy Breakdown Cover

 Out of all motorcar fluids, brake fluid is the most important.
 This is why the MOT Test includes a visual contamination check.

-Where is my brake fluid?
+Where is brake fluid located?

 Brake fluid is retained within a translucent reservoir, usually towards the back of the engine.
 It has a removable top, which may be recognisable by its bright colour, to facilitate easy topping-up.